mcdotjs/pokedexcli/README.md

 ## Pokedex

-- simple REPL on the command line in Go
+Simple REPL on the command line in Go

-- learn how to use JSON, make network requests, and implement caching in GO
+I was learning how to use JSON, make network requests, and implement caching in GO

 #### how to run?